tcet-opensource/tcet-linux-welcome/README.md

 Tcet-linux-welcome is a simple welcome app specifically written for [TCET Linux](https://github.com/tcet-opensource/tcet-linux) but it can be used on Arch Linux and any Arch-based distributions.

-The welcome app aims to provide a way to do simple tasks easily like -
+The welcome app aims to provide a easy way to do simple tasks like -

 - Fixing screen resolutions for Vms
 - Updating the packages and mirrors